Flagsmith/flagsmith/docs/docs/integrations/terraform.md

 ## Prerequisite

-### Terraform API Key
+### Organisation API Key

-In order to configure the Flagsmith Terraform provider we are going to need an API key.
-To generate that head over to the Organisation Settings page, and click on `Create Terraform API Key`.
+In order to configure the Flagsmith Terraform provider we need an API key.
+To generate one, head over to the Organisation Settings page (click `Organisation` at the top of the page), then `API Keys`, then `Create API Key`.

 :::info

-Organisation Administrator permission is required to generate Terraform API Key.
+Organisation Administrator permission is required to generate an Organisation API Key.

 :::

 ## Using the Flagsmith Terraform Provider

-Once you have the Terraform Provider key you can go ahead and create a Terraform config file, which will look something like this:
+Once you have the Organisation API Key you can go ahead and create a Terraform config file, which will look something like this:

 ```hcl